Compabloc Heat Exchanger Reconditioning and Cleaning

 - Use predictive maintenance including regular checks of the pressure drop to determine the Compabloc heat exchanger cleaning frequency required.

 - Use chemical Cleaning-In-Place (CIP) or mechanical cleaning (steam or high pressure water jets) to remove deposits and fouling to avoid having to open the exchanger unnecessarily.

 - Panel gaskets must be changed after each panel opening, so keep a spare set of panel gaskets on site.

 - After a long shutdown, double-check the tightening torque of all panel bolts before re-starting operation.

 - In case of an external leakage, through the gasket, tighten the panel bolts to nominal torque values or replace the panel gaskets.
 If the leakage cannot be fixed, contact Alfa Laval for advice.
-Field repair may be possible.
+Field repair and cleaning may be possible.

 Operation of a Compabloc Heat Exchanger

 Toll free: +1 888 253 2226 (888-ALFACAN)